 Alcon transforms eye care possibilities into therapeutic realities through the discovery and development of innovative devices and ophthalmic products.
 With one of the largest corporate commitments to R&D in the eye care industry, Alcon develops innovative eye care treatments based on unmet medical needs.
 Alcon’s pipeline is fueled by in-house development, partnerships with leading institutions, acquisitions and in-licensing.
 Additionally, Alcon has the opportunity to partner with the Novartis Institutes for BioMedical Research (NIBR) to accelerate product innovation for the eye.

-Sandoz, the generics division of Novartis, is the world leader in biosimilars, biologic medicines, oncology injectables, dermatology, opthalmics, and anti-infectives that have lost patent protection.
-By 2017, patents will expire on biologics with global sales of USD 70 billion and Sandoz is well-positioned to take full advantage of that opportunity.
+Sandoz, the generics division of Novartis, is the world leader in biosimilars, oncology injectables, dermatology, ophthalmics, and anti-infectives that have lost patent protection.
+By 2018, patents are scheduled to expire on biologics with global sales of more than USD 100 billion and Sandoz is well-positioned to take full advantage of that opportunity.

 Flu and the emerging meningococcal franchise will be key growth drivers for the Vaccines Division.
 The division also has a broad pipeline of new vaccines under development.

 Animal Health and OTC have built successful franchises by developing self-care products and veterinary formulations of prescription medicines.